-A mathematical expression is said to be undefined if it is not possible to represent it with the number set being used.
+A mathematical expression is said to be undefined if it is not possible to represent it with the being used.
 A few common examples of undefined expressions are the following.